-At this time, students on fellowship are paid twice per month and graduate assistants are paid every 2 weeks.
-This can result in students receiving 4 - 5 monthly payments if they are paid from multiple sources, such as when serving as a TA.
+Graduate student stipends issued through Rice will be paid out bi-weekly.
+Depending on how many weeks there are in a month, students will receive 2-3 payments per month.
+Students on fellowships won't have taxes withheld from each paycheck, but students on research assistant-ships (RA) and teaching assistantships (TA) will have tax withholding.
 All full-time graduate students who are supported by a stipend receive a full tuition waiver during their residency; EEB does not allow Ph.D. students to be part-time.
 If you have questions about your paycheck or pay stub, please consult the graduate program administrator first; they are your liaison to the other Rice offices.